 A few years ago the AKC introduced the Grand Champion title.
 It was around the time that I was battling cancer and had to put breeding and showing on hold for a few years.
 To be honest, while I have a general idea how the title is earned, I couldn’t accurately explain it to you without referring to the AKC site.
 Essentially, after earning the initial Champion (CH.) title, the dog continues to be shown, defeating more dogs, earning more points.
 Showing is expensive; assume $30 per dog every day that a dog is shown.
 On top of that, an owner-handled dog will have travel expenses (gas, hotel, meals) and professionally handled dogs have handling fees.
 And then there’s advertising.
 And grooming products.
 And equipment.
 It all adds up….quickly!
 But…those titles, those wins, don’t change the dog.
 They don’t give a dog a longer muzzle, greater reach, more coat, a stronger topline, etc, and I will not make a point of pursuing a GCH for my dogs.

 I’ve mentioned the cost of what I do several times now.
 Breeding dogs, done right and for the right reasons, is an expensive hobby, not a business.
 My battle with non-Hodgkins Lymphoma was devastating to me not just physically but personally and financially as well.
 In 2015 I was able to return to breeding but it is with very careful thought that I make each decision to breed or show my dogs.
 A good breeder simply hopes to break even and improve her bloodline with each generation and that is the thing that I enjoy most about what I do.
 Showing dogs gives a breeder a chance to exhibit the best of her breeding program and perhaps earn titles validating the quality of her dogs.
 For me, though, the person that I need to please is not a judge but me.
-There is no greater critic than myself…
+There is no one better able to evaluate my dogs than myself…

 …I grew up in 4H and FFA.
 I began judging animals when I was 11 years old and had great coaches who taught me that the reason that we exhibit animals is to evaluate breeding stock.
 I was a pre-vet major in college and graduated with a degree in Agriculture Education.
 I competed on the livestock judging team at Washington State University and there, too, the emphasis was on evaluating breeding stock and producing animals for the purpose for which they were intended.
 When I began breeding beagles, I brought that history with me and it is that perspective that guides the decisions that I make.
 For me, what I do is not about “show” or “competition”…it never has been and never will be.
 I am a steward of the breed that I love and Talbot Hill is a reflection of knowledge gained through thoughtful study, strong relationships with a broad perspective of mentors, travel and relationships built throughout the world, and appreciation of the breed in all of its aspects.
 I began the process of patiently rebuilding my bloodline in 2015 and it is with great hope and love for this breed that I look forward to the future.